 How long does a Home Study take?

-A typical agency Home Study can take roughly about 6-8 weeks to complete.
-This all depends on whether or not you have all of your documents that are needed to start the process.
-Some of these documents include, birth certificates, Marriage License (where applicable), fingerprints, and medical and financial reports.
+A typical agency Home Study can take roughly about 8-12 weeks to complete.
+This all depends on whether or not you have all of the documents that are needed to start the process.
+Some of these documents include birth certificates, Marriage Licenses (where applicable), fingerprints, and medical and financial reports.
 We do work diligently on making sure all of your Home Study needs are met in a timely manner.

 Is there a waiting list?